lady-h-world/My_Garden/reading_pages/param_tuning_5.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_flaml_customized_poisson_loss.png" width="1064" height="809" />
 </p>

-Lady H. got 0.982 R2 testing score within 300 seconds with these settings, so there is an improvement from the baseline result.
+Lady H. got 0.982 R2 testing score in 300 seconds with these settings, so there is an improvement from the baseline result.

 After that, she wanted to try out her self-written objective function.
 But the challenge is, LGBM's customized objective function needs users to specify `grad` and `hess` 🤔